arangodb/arangodb/Documentation/Books/Manual/Upgrading/Starter/README.md

 max      29513  3898  0 11:46 pts/4    00:00:00 arangodb --starter.data-dir=./db3 --starter.join 127.0.0.1
 ```

-### Shutdown all running arangodb processes
+#### Stop all running _arangodb_ processes

+In order to stop the _arangodb_ processes, leaving the _arangod_ processes they
+have started up and running (as we want for a rolling upgrade), we will need to
+use a command like `kill -9`:

 ```
 kill -9 <pid=of-starter>
 ```

-## Restart the Starter
+### Restart the _Starter_

-When using a supervisor like SystemD, this will happen automatically.
-In case the Starter was initiated manually, the arangodb processes have to be started manually with the same command that has been used before.
+When using a supervisor like _SystemD_, this will happens automatically.
+In case
+the _Starter_ was initiated manually, the _arangodb_ processes have to be started
+manually with the same command that has been used before.

-## Send an HTTP `POST` request on every of the starter
+### Send an HTTP `POST` request to all _Starters_

-The `POST` request with an empty body hast to be sent to `/database-auto-upgrade` on every starter one by one.
-Once the upgrade on the first starter has finished, the same request can be send to the next one.
-The default port for the first starter is 8528.
-Ports of additional starters are increased by 5 (until 3.3.8/3.2.15) or 10 (since 3.3.8/3.2.15).
-Please not that the starter port is also shown in the starter output e.g. `Listening on 0.0.0.0:8528 (:8528)`.
+The `POST` request with an empty body hast to be sent to `/database-auto-upgrade`
+on all _Starters_ one by one.
+Once the upgrade on the first _Starter_ has finished,
+the same request can be sent to the next one.
+The default port of the first _Starter_
+is 8528.
+In a local test (all _Starters_ running on the same machine), the ports
+of the additional _Starters_ are increased by 5 (before 3.3.8/3.2.15) or 10 (since
+3.3.8/3.2.15).

+Please not that the _Starter_ port is also shown in the _Starter_ output e.g.
+`Listening on 0.0.0.0:8528 (:8528)`.

+As the port of the _Starter_ is a configurable variable, please identify and use
+the one of your specific setup.

-### `POST` request via curl
+#### `POST` request via _curl_

 ```
 curl -X POST --dump - http://localhost:8538/database-auto-upgrade